-- 1 Navigate to the location where you have mounted the iso for installation. - 2 From the root directory of the .iso file, run the following command: - ./uninstall.sh - 3 Specify the component that you want to uninstall. - 4 If you want to uninstall Identity Vault only, specify y for the Do you want to deconfigure and uninstall IDVault parameter.
+- 1 Navigate to the location where you have mounted the iso for installation. - 2 From the root directory of the .iso file, run the following command: - ./uninstall.sh - 3 Specify the value for Identity Manager Engine. - 4 If you want to uninstall Identity Vault along with the Identity Manager Engine, specify y for the Do you want to deconfigure and uninstall IDVault parameter and specify the following details: - Identity Vault Tree Name: Specify the Identity Vault tree name. - Identity Vault Administrator name: Specify the Identity Vault administrator name. - Identity Vault Administrator password: Specify the Identity Vault administrator password.